-This policy has been devised in line with the statutory regulations set out in Keeping Children Safe in Education, 2023.
+This policy has been devised in line with the statutory regulations set out in the most up to date Keeping Children Safe in Education document.
 It links with other federation policies practices and action plans including:

 - Safeguarding and Child Protection Policy;

 - Behaviour Policy;

 - Complaints Policy;

 - E-safety and Computing Policy;

 - PSHE Policy;

 - Relationship and Sex Education Policy;

 - Mobile phone and Social Media Policy;

 - Staff Conduct;

 - Whistleblowing;

+- Low Level Concern Policy

 - Equality and Diversity Policy;

 - Promoting Fundamental British Values.

+- Attendance Policy.